Zvmcevap/CanvasExtraD/README.md

 ### The Matrix

-The vertices are mapped onto the screen using a 5x5 transformation matrix, which is constructed by multiplying the scalar, rotation and translation matreces in this specific order (read from left to right):
+The vertices are mapped onto the screen using a 5x5 transformation matrix, which is constructed by multiplying the scalar, rotation and translation matrices in this specific order (read from left to right):
 >M<sub>T</sub> * M<sub>R</sub> * M<sub>S</sub>

-In code the first array index maps to the row number, while the second maps to the column.
+In the code the first array index maps to the row number, while the second maps to the column.

 ### The Scalar Matrix
-The vertices are mapped onto the screen using a 5x5 transformation matrix, which is constructed by multiplying the Scalar Matrix with Sx, Sy, Sz, Sw, 1 on the main diagonal with the Identity Matrix first.
-One number S to scale each axis.
+The Scalar Matrix with Sx, Sy, Sz, Sw, 1 on the main diagonal (one number S for each axis scaling factor) gets multiplied with the Identity Matrix.

 ### Rotation Matrix
 Then it's multiplied by the Rotational Matrix constructed from multiplying the 6 different planes of rotation: